How To Fix German Grammar

 etc that went, Cornish has gone (last old lady late in

-the smaller national languages, Swedish, Dutch,
+& Welsh; then smaller national languages, Swedish,

-Portuguese; Then bigger national languages: German,
+Dutch, Portuguese; Then bigger national languages:

-few centuries to get that far, but as global
+take a few centuries to get that far, but as global

 communication accelerates, maybe it'll be far quicker.